 In problem-based courses, students learn about a subject in the context of complex, multifaceted, and realistic problems.
 Students learn by doing: that is, they learn by engaging in the professional practices that will be expected of them when they graduate from law school and become practicing lawyers.
 The goals of these courses are to help the students develop effective problem solving skills, self-directed learning, effective collaboration skills and intrinsic motivation.
 Problem-based courses like Legal Issues in Medicine, Art and Entertainment Law, Estate Planning II, and Land Use Planning all require students to learn doctrine and apply it to real or simulated legal and policy-related problems.

 Every student is guaranteed a clinic or field placement opportunity prior

 Under the direct supervision of highly experienced Supervising Attorney/Mentors, students spend 10 hours per week participating in the legal work of their chosen office among 140 placements.
 Given its location, Albany Law School offers an extensive variety of placements offering the opportunity to work with real clients solving real legal or policy-related problems.

-The Summer in Government Field Placement Course offers students a unique opportunity to spend seven weeks working in the capital of New York state under the supervision of a lawyer-mentor working side-by-side with policymakers, decision makers and other lawyers on a wide range of law and public policy issues.
+The Summer in Practice Course offers students a unique opportunity to spend the summer working under the supervision of a lawyer-mentor in a judicial, governmental or public interest office.